When it comes to beauty supplements, collagen and biotin are at the top of the list.

 What Foods are Rich in Collagen?

-There are only a few foods that are rich in collagen, bone broth, organ meats, and chicken and fish skin.
-However, there are many foods that are believed to help promote the production of collagen, specifically those that are rich in vitamin C, zinc, and copper.
+There are only a few collagen rich foods such as bone broth, organ meats like beef liver, as well as chicken and fish skin.
+However, there are many foods that can help promote the production of collagen, specifically those that are rich in vitamin C, zinc, and copper.
 Some of these foods include:

 What Foods are Rich in Biotin?